fbpx

 Our training has consistently been shown to inspire healthcare professionals to change their practice:

-• In our latest evaluation of training over 2022/2023, 92% of participants said that the training would change the way they worked with women and birthing people.
+• In 2022/2023, 92% of participants said that the training would change the way they worked with women and birthing people.

 • 98% of participants recently surveyed said they would recommend Birthrights training to others.